cameronhill1/Skill-of-Living/now.md

 Just because something is written here, it does not mean that it is true or valuable, or even that I believe it to be so.
 It's purely to share what's going on with me right now, in case you're wondering.
 I find it gives meaning to my struggles, and multiplicity to my celebrations.
 ```

+## 3.30AM July 2nd 2020

+Just a quick entry tonight, following a shorter session - just over 2 hours.
+Feeling pretty tired, and want to get to bed a bit earlier.

+It's amazing how quickly a lack of sleep can you make you pretty stupid - and the increased cortisol seems to ramp up the identification with the ego / the socialized self.

+That being said, had some good insights today (or so I think).
+Playing around with "gratitude" as a powerful cue for pointing to "the sweetspot", and realized that the "expected value" model of working with probabilities works really well when applied to motivational psychology / decision making, being informed by past experiences.

+Also, just generally feeling in a really good place at the moment.
+Enjoying working on this stuff.
+Other things are ticking along nicely.
+Really enjoying singing, more than ever.
+And had a call with my friends at the LA food bank - they just expressed massive gratitude for the work I was doing with them (running ads, we've generated $1.5m for them over the past 4 months or so).
+One of them was "in the field", volunteering at the drive-thru care package handouts.
+They shared some other exciting news too, which I won't repeat here...

+This was all very gratifying, and I kinda went quiet and just said thank you as my heart warmed.
+It's absolutely a team effort, and I can't take too much credit for the ads performance anyways - we're really riding an unfortunately incredible wave here - but it is really nice to connect the numbers with the people we're actually helping. $1.5m is in the region of 5-10m meals - and with 20% unemployment rate in LA right now, people who have never needed food before are driving up in nice cars and receiving much-needed assistance.
+So I'm feeling quite inspired right now.

+BUT loving others starts with loving yourself, and so I'm off to bed.
+Good night. <3

 ## 5AM July 1st 2020

 Just finishing up a 5-hour shift.